Mages-Alliance/magic/README.md

 # Magic: A System for the Modern Wizard

+Every sufficiently advanced technology is indistinguishable from magic.
+Let's treat AI that way.

 Welcome to Magic, a framework for the modern **Wizard** (that's you) to build and run your own personal AI applications.

 ## The Vision: A New Kind of Magic

 This project is based on a simple idea: any sufficiently advanced technology feels like magic.
 Here, the **Wizard** summons a supportive **Spirit** (the AI agent) and gives it power by casting **Spells** (prompts).
 The Spirit is the medium, and you are the magician.

+The power of your magic is determined by **Resonance**.
+You don't cast a single, perfect spell.
+Instead, you cast a sequence of smaller spells that build upon each other, tuning the Spirit and bringing it into perfect alignment with your goal.
+This accumulated state of readiness is Resonance.

+*To learn more about the philosophy behind this system, consult the **[Core Principles of Magic](system/01-principles.md)**.*

 The extensions you build are the **Scrolls** the Spirit can learn from, granting it new powers.
 The spells you write are the incantations that activate them.